Want to see programs side-by-side?

 Where are you currently, and where would you like to end up?
 You may want to move to the opposite coast, if your ultimate goal is to take a course and end up in Silicon Valley.
 Or you may prefer to attend the program 5 miles from your house.

-Evaluate the tuition, coding bootcamp quality, and proximity to potential employers to determine if it’s worth the extra miles.
+Evaluate the tuition, coding bootcamp value, and proximity to potential employers to determine if it’s worth the extra miles.
 Take into account where you want to ultimately live and work — and any factors which might make you want to stay in your current location — to help you choose the right campus for you.

 3. Do some online research